 Developing understanding is a continuous process, facilitated through dialog, collaboration, and circulation.
 Understanding will never be perfect, but developing an appreciation for its incomplete nature helps identify both intended and unintended consequences that may result from, and undermine, well-intentioned efforts.
 This appreciation reveals the dynamic nature of human interactions and the importance of analyzing those factors that contribute to understanding.
-Leaders can gain this understanding by leveraging multiple sources of knowledge.
+Leaders can gain this understanding by leveraging multiple sources and perspectives and consulting with varied sources of knowledge.
 Understanding allows the commander and staff to seek and address complexity before attempting to impose simplicity.